 Preventative dental care is the most effective way to prevent tooth decay.
 Bi-annual visits to our Dunnellon, FL dentist office for professional cleanings and a thorough oral health exam helps keep teeth clean and healthy.
 In between visits, brushing and flossing twice a day is a patient’s best defense against developing cavities.

 Perkins Dentistry welcomes new and returning patients to our Dunnellon, FL dentist office.
 We accept new patients from Dunnellon, Bellvue, Citrus Springs, Inverness, Crystal River, and all of Citrus County.
-To request a dental health exam, contact our dentist office at (352) 440-5827 or click here to request an appointment online.
+To request a dental health exam, contact our dentist office at (352) 440-5827 or request an appointment online today.